-When the Institution receives notice of a sexual misconduct incident, the Title IX Coordinator ensures that the Impacted Party is given a resource guide outlining the Title IX Process and offers assistance in notifying local law enforcement and the local hospital.
+When the Institution receives notice of a sexual misconduct incident, the Title IX Coordinator ensures that the Impacted Party is given the Saint Support Sheet outlining the Title IX Process and offers assistance in notifying local law enforcement and the local hospital.
 The Title IX Coordinator holds an initial meeting with the Impacted Party and gathers all known details and other information regarding the incident.

 Based on the initial report and meeting with the Impacted Party, the Title IX Coordinator will decide on any applicable interim measures, as described above.
-After discussion with, and input from the Impact Party, these measures will be put into place by the Title IX Coordinator.
+After discussion with, and input from the Impacted Party, these measures will be put into place by a University Official.